-Based on filings with the SEC, the Trustee is not aware of any holders of 5% or more of the units as of March 6, 2017 except as set forth below.
+Based on filings with the SEC, the Trustee is not aware of any holders of 5% or more of the units as of March 6, 2018 except as set forth below.
 The following information has been obtained from public filings with the SEC.

-Beneficial Owner Trust Units Beneficially Owned Percent of Class Enduro Resource Partners LLC 8,600,000(1) 26.1% Enduro Resource Holdings LLC 8,600,000(2) 26.1% R/C IV Enduro Holdings, L.P.
-8,600,000(3) 26.1% Riverstone/Carlyle Energy Partners IV, L.P 8,600,000(4) 26.1% R/C Energy GP IV, LLC 8,600,000(5) 26.1%
+Trust Units Beneficially Percent of Beneficial Owner Owned Class Enduro Resource Partners LLC 8,600,000(1) 26.1% Enduro Resource Holdings LLC 8,600,000(2) 26.1% R/C IV Enduro Holdings, L.P.
+8,600,000(3) 26.1% Riverstone/Carlyle Energy Partners IV, L.P 8,600,000(4) 26.1% R/C Energy GP IV, LLC 8,600,000(5) 26.1% Jerry Roger Kent 1,892,238(6) 5.7%

-- (1) Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person. - (2) Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.
+(1) Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.

+(2) Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.
 Enduro Resource Holdings LLC does not directly own any Trust Units.
-By virtue of being the sole member of Enduro Resource Partners LLC, Enduro Resource Holdings LLC may be deemed to possess shared voting and dispositive powers with respect to the 8,600,000 Trust Units held by Enduro Resource Partners LLC. - (3) Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.
+By virtue of being the sole member of Enduro Resource Partners LLC, Enduro Resource Holdings LLC may be deemed to possess shared voting and dispositive powers with respect to the 8,600,000 Trust Units held by Enduro Resource Partners LLC.

+Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.
 R/C IV Enduro Holdings, L.P. does not directly own any Trust Units.
-By virtue of owning 92.7% of the limited liability company interests in Enduro Resource Holdings LLC, R/C IV Enduro Holdings, L.P. may be deemed to possess shared voting and dispositive powers with respect to the 8,600,000 Trust Units held by Enduro Resource Partners LLC. - (4) Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.
+By virtue of owning 92.7% of the limited liability company interests in Enduro Resource Holdings LLC, R/C IV Enduro Holdings, L.P. may be deemed to possess shared voting and dispositive powers with respect to the 8,600,000 Trust Units held by Enduro Resource Partners LLC.

+Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.
 Riverstone/Carlyle Energy Partners IV, L.P. does not directly own any Trust Units.
-By virtue of being the sole general partner of R/C IV Enduro Holdings, L.P., Riverstone/Carlyle Energy Partners IV, L.P. may be deemed to possess shared voting and dispositive powers with respect to the 8,600,000 Trust Units held by Enduro Resource Partners LLC. - (5) Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.
+By virtue of being the sole general partner of R/C IV Enduro Holdings, L.P., Riverstone/Carlyle Energy Partners IV, L.P. may be deemed to possess shared voting and dispositive powers with respect to the 8,600,000 Trust Units held by Enduro Resource Partners LLC.

+Reference is hereby made to the Schedule 13D filed by the reporting person on October 11, 2013 for additional information regarding the beneficial ownership of the reporting person.
 R/C Energy GP IV, LLC does not directly own any Trust Units.
-By virtue of being the sole general partner of Riverstone/Carlyle Energy Partners IV, L.P, R/C Energy GP IV, LLC may be deemed to possess shared voting and dispositive powers with respect to the 8,600,000 Trust Units held by Enduro Resource Partners LLC. - (b) Security Ownership of Management.
+By virtue of being the sole general partner of Riverstone/Carlyle Energy Partners IV, L.P, R/C Energy GP IV, LLC may be deemed to possess shared voting and dispositive powers with respect to the 8,600,000 Trust Units held by Enduro Resource Partners LLC.

+- (6) Reference is hereby made to the Schedule 13G/A filed by the reporting person on February 12, 2018 for additional information regarding the beneficial ownership of the reporting person. - (b) Security Ownership of Management.